 Mr. Oliver graduated from the University of Toronto with a Bachelor of Commerce and a Master’s Degree in Economics.
-As well, he was awarded the Corporate Director Certificate from Harvard Business School.
-Mr. Oliver holds the Chartered Director, Chartered Financial Analyst, Chartered Investment Manager, and Fellow of the Canadian Securities Institute designations.
+Mr. Oliver holds the Corporate Director Certificate from Harvard Business School, plus the Chartered Director, Chartered Financial Analyst, and Chartered Investment Manager designations.

-Mr. Mitch S. Orr joined the Board at CDSPI’s Annual General Meeting in May, 2001.
-He is the current Chair of CDSPI’s Audit Committee and is also a member of the Human Resources Committee.
-Mr. Orr is a Senior Wealth Advisor and Director, Wealth Management with Scotia McLeod.
+Mr. Orr joined the Board at CDSPI’s Annual General Meeting in May, 2001.
+He is the current Chair of CDSPI’s Audit Committee and also serves as a member of the Human Resources Committee.
+Mr. Orr is a Senior Wealth Advisor with Scotia McLeod.

 He is a Certified Financial Planner® (CFP®), Chartered Professional Accountant (CPA), Certified Management Accountant (CMA), and holds an Honours degree in business administration from the Richard Ivey School of Business at the University of Western Ontario.